StuntsPT/4Pipe4/README.md

 Use the -n option to exclude any steps you do not wish to run from the analysis and the -c option to point 4Pipe4 to a specific configuration file.

+In the directory "Testdata" you will find an example sff file for testing purposes, as well as documentation on how to do an example run of 4Pipe4.

 ### CONFIGURATION